SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 This chapter explains how bytecode is executed by the virtual machine in a high-level manner, using examples.
 The idea is to get you used to the stack semantics.
-For this purpose, this chapter will make a first approximation to the concept of execution contexts.
+For this purpose, this chapter first approximates the concept of execution contexts.
-Execution contexts represent the execution of methods: they hold the values of temporary variables and values pushed to the stack and they allow to suspend the execution of methods by remembering the executed instructions.
+Execution contexts represent the execution of methods: they hold the values of temporary variables and values pushed to the stack and they allow one to suspend the execution of methods by remembering the executed instructions.

 The interpreter chapter we will explain how these semantics map to the low(er)-level code of the interpreter and the compiler.
-Later, contexts will come back as reflective reifications, allowing Pharo support its powerful debugger!
+Later, contexts will come back as reflective reifications, allowing Pharo to support its powerful debugger!

 ### Setting up the Scene